damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 When importing a project all references to pull requests and issues are preserved and so is the access level (public/private).

+NOTE: You will need to add permissions and an OAuth2 callback URL to the BitBucket settings to work with this new importer.

 [Read the docs on the BitBucket importer](https://docs.gitlab.com/ce/workflow/importing/import_projects_from_bitbucket.html)

 ## Global Git Hooks